← Back to Blog

 Die Material Decision for HVAC Production

-High Volume = Tungsten Carbide
+Continuous Production = Tungsten Carbide

 The Exception: Custom or Short-Run HVAC Fasteners

-For specialized HVAC applications (stainless steel ductwork, high-temperature exhaust, custom thread forms), HSS dies make sense for prototype runs before investing in carbide.
+For specialized HVAC applications (stainless steel ductwork, high-temperature exhaust, custom thread forms), HSS dies can make sense for prototype runs before investing in carbide.

 Critical Quality Factors